DreamRunner: Fine-Grained Compositional Story-to-Video Generation with Retrieval-Augmented Motion Adaptation: Methodology

 \section{Methodology}

-\textbf{Task Setup.} Storytelling video generation focuses on creating multi-scene, character-driven videos based on a given topic.
+\textbf{Task Setup.} Storytelling Video Generation focuses on creating multi-scene, character-driven videos based on a given topic.
 The characters are defined by reference images (\eg, images of a witch), and the topic is presented as an instructional prompt (\eg, "witch's one day").
 The generated videos should align with the given topic and accurately reflect the characteristics and behavior of the characters.

-\textbf{Method Overview.} Our approach employs a hierarchical system where an LLM generates event-based scripts across multiple scenes, followed by detailed plans specifying the layout and motion transitions of key objects per scene (\cref{sec:subsec:plan}).
+\textbf{Method Overview.} Our approach employs a hierarchical system where an LLM generates event-based scripts across multiple scenes, followed by detailed plans specifying the layout and motion transitions of key objects per scene (Section~\ref{sec:subsec:plan}).
 A video diffusion model then synthesizes each scene step by step.
-We train motion priors from retrieval videos aligned with the LLM-generated plans, sourced from a large-scale video-language database, and character priors using the reference images (\cref{sec:subsec:motion}).
-Finally, we inject these priors and detailed plans into the video generation process in a zero-shot manner using our spatial-temporal regional diffusion module \attnmethod{} (\cref{sec:subsec:attn}).
+We train motion priors from retrieval videos aligned with the LLM-generated plans, sourced from a large-scale video-language database, and character priors using the reference images (Section~\ref{sec:subsec:motion}).
+Finally, we inject these priors and detailed plans into the video generation process in a zero-shot manner using our spatial-temporal regional diffusion module \attnmethod{} (Section~\ref{sec:subsec:attn}).

-\textbf{Base Generation Model.} We leverages CogVideoX~\cite{yang2024cogvideox} as the foundational text-to-video backbone.
-CogVideoX employs a DiT-based architecture that integrates full 3D attention, and generates 6-second videos at 8 fps conditioned on input text.
-In our method, we extend CogVideoX by training character and motion priors in distinct layers (see Sec.~\ref{sec:subsec:motion}) and by modifying its 3D attention (see Sec.~\ref{sec:subsec:attn}) for better motion and character binding.
+\textbf{Base Generation Model.} We leverages CogVideoX-2B~\cite{yang2024cogvideox} as the base text-to-video model.
+CogVideoX-2B employs a DiT-based architecture that integrates full 3D attention, and generates 6-second videos at 8 fps conditioned on input text.
+In our method, we extend CogVideoX-2B by training character and motion priors in distinct layers (see Sec.~\ref{sec:subsec:motion}) and by modifying its 3D attention (see Sec.~\ref{sec:subsec:attn}) for better motion and character binding.